mathquill/mathquill/README.md

-- `MathQuill.addAutoCommands('pi theta sqrt sum')` takes a space-delimited list of LaTeX control words (no backslash, letters only, min length 2), and adds them to the (default empty) set of "auto-commands", commands automatically rendered by just typing the letters outside a `LatexCommandInput`
+- `MathQuill.addAutoCommands('pi theta sqrt sum')` takes a space-delimited list of LaTeX control words (no backslash, letters only, min length 2), and adds them to the (default empty) set of "auto-commands", commands automatically rendered by just typing the letters without typing a backslash first
-- `MathQuill.overrideAutoUnitalicized('sin cos etc')` also takes a list of the same form (space-delimited letters-only each length>=2), and overrides the set of operator names that get automatically unitalicized when the letters are typed, like `sin`, `log`, etc. (It defaults to
-  [the LaTeX built-in operator names][Wikia], but with additional trig operators like `sech`, `arcsec`, `arsinh`, etc.)
+- `MathQuill.overrideAutoOperatorNames('sin cos etc')` also takes a list of the same form (space-delimited letters-only each length>=2), and overrides the set of operator names that automatically become non-italicized when typing the letters without typing a backslash first, like `sin`, `log`, etc. (Defaults to [the LaTeX built-in operator names][Wikia], but with additional trig operators like `sech`, `arcsec`, `arsinh`, etc.)